Jack Frost Mimosas (Your Go-To Holiday Cocktail)

 Instructions

-• To rim the glass, add a shallow layer of coco real to a plate.
-Add a layer of coconut to another plate.
-Dip the rim of the glass into the coco real, and then into the coconut.
+• Begin by preparing your glass.
+Add a shallow layer of coco real to a plate, and a layer of coconut to another plate.
+Dip the rim of the glass into the coco real, then dip it into sweetened, shredded coconut for an extra festive touch.

 • To a cocktail shaker, add ice, pineapple juice, coco real, and blue curacao.
 Shake well to combine and chill.